Why Aren’t More Homes Protected By A Residential Fire Sprinkler System?

 One route to deciding if something merits our hard-earned cash, is to question whether outlay and outcome represent value for money.
 But value is a subjective commodity and why some choose holidays over savings or a new car over refitting the kitchen.
 ‘Value’, like ‘risk’ is fluid and firmly in the eye of the stakeholder.

 December 14, 2017, marks six months since the fire at Grenfell Tower in London.
 Predictably, the question of fire sprinkler use is again at the fore and it’s easy to see why.
 Statistics show deaths in buildings protected by sprinkler systems to be a rare occurrence.
 Yet, whilst developers, designers and landlords must conform to Fire Safety Regulations, the inclusion of sprinklers in all new-build domestic properties, is not compulsory.
 Misconceptions around cost, aesthetics and conflicting opinion as to cost-efficiencies haven’t helped.

-A number of studies have considered the ‘cost-efficiencies’ of fire sprinkler systems, and in reaching their conclusions, assigned varying values to a single human life.
-And therein lies the problem, because whatever the demographic of a given ‘population’ – elements which studies factor into their findings – a supplier’s invoice, and loss of life do not share a common currency.
-A formulaic approach to deciding how we best protect people and in what circumstances, might aid financial decision making but when lives are lost, calculations lose their relevance.
+A number of studies have considered the ‘cost-efficiencies’ of fire sprinkler systems, and in reaching their conclusions, assigned varying values to single human life.
+And therein lies the problem, because whatever the demographic of a given ‘population’ – elements which study factor into their findings – a supplier’s invoice, and loss of life do not share a common currency.
+A formulaic approach to deciding how we best protect people and in what circumstances might aid financial decisions making but when lives are lost, calculations lose their relevance.

 The only reasonable premise is that everyone deserves the best possible protection from fire, and how, not whether that’s achievable.
-The answer, when it comes, will describe a mix of fire safety measures, and collaboration between government, fire safety professionals, designers ,developers, Housing asssociations and Landlords but it won’t be easy.
+The answer, when it comes, will describe a mix of fire safety measures, and collaboration between government, fire safety professionals, designers, developers, Housing associations and Landlords but it won’t be easy.